AbsoZed/DockerPwn.py/README.md

            root using this privilege, and spawns a PTY.

 - ShadowPwn: Changes root and any valid user passwords to 'DockerPwn' in /etc/shadow, authenticates with Paramiko, and sends a reverse shell.
-The handler automatically escalates to root utilzing 'su', and spawns a PTY.
+The handler automatically escalates to root utilizing 'su', and spawns a PTY.

 - ChrootPwn: Creates a shell.sh file which is a reverse shell, hosts on port 80.
 Downloads to /tmp, Utilizes chroot in docker container to execute shell in the context of the host, providing